droxit/roxcomposer/doc/rest.md

 - Parameters:
   - Required:
     - `name`: the name of the pipeline.
-    - `services`: an array of service names that make up the pipeline in their intended order.
+    - `services`: an array of service names or JSON objects (possibly mixed) that make up the pipeline in their intended order.
+The objects must have a `service` field that contains the service name and can optionally contain a `parameters` field that has a list of strings associated.
+Those parameters will be embedded into any message posted to this pipeline and are then available to the service.

 #### /pipelines

 - Description: Get a list of the currently defined pipelines.
 - Method: `GET`
 - Parameters: none

+#### /delete\_pipeline

+- Description: Delete a pipeline
+- Method: `DELETE`
+- Parameters:
+  - Required:
+    - `name`: the name of the pipeline

 #### /post\_to\_pipeline